alexrudall/ruby-openai/README.md

 #### Vision

-You can use the GPT-4 Vision model to generate a description of an image:
+You can use the GPT-4o as a Vision model to generate a description of an image:

 ```ruby
 messages = [